TomasHubelbauer/selfie/readme.md

 color compression, merge the two buttons into one, update the instructions to say to either select the current tab or the entire screen and use the markers to crop out the tab no matter which was selected.

+### Replace the marker divs with a `::before` and `::after` with `fixed` on body

+I am not sure if I'll be able to calculate the size between the pseudoelements so maybe this should be done once the exact size no longer needs to be passed in and I'd just pass in the viewport size with a size tolerance of about 20 or something like that.

+### Fix the area scanning being broken now again

+### Merge the main buttons with the guide buttons and have a fallback guide

+It is enough to show them in the guide and if there is a browser I don't have a guide for, I'll only show the buttons in a fallback guide `div`.